LunarG/VulkanSamples/API-Samples/Tutorial/markdown/05-init_swapchain.md

 * This sample uses the `init_device_extension_names()` function to load a swapchain extension as a device extension.

+You can learn more about instance and device extensions by visiting the documentation section on the [LunarXchange website](https://vulkan.lunarg.com).

 ## Queue Family and Present

 The "present" operation consists of getting one of the swapchain images